tnosaj/resume/README.md

 Kubernetes powered scale-out deployments to load test, while starting an ever growing comprehensive cluster administration documentation.

+### Elastic/OpenSearch
+- This is a workhorse db for BI and Data analytics
+- When treated correctly you will never need more, when mistreated you will loose your sanity debugging thread locks.

 ## --administrate
 (run, play, break, repeate)

-### LAMP
-- Traditional stack (e.g. apache2, nginx)
-- Extended web servers (e.g. trinidad, passenger)

 ### Loadbalancers
 - Experience debugging performance bottlenecks
-- Setup instances which handle &gt; 80k rpm
+- Setup instances which handle &gt; 200k rps
+- Kubernets ingress setups on multiple clouds as well as baremetal
 - HaProxy, nginx

 ### Golden Oldies
 - LOTS of experience with the normal Linux stack (e.g. bind, dhcpd, ldap, openvpn, ssh, memcached ...)
-- After &gt; 15 years experience with all aspects of the os, i still think Linux is the best for servers
+- Debian, Ubuntu, Redhat, OpenBSD ...

 ### Distributed fun
 - zookeeper
 - rabbitmq
 - activemq
+- Kafka
 - nats (with jetstream)
-- consul (for service discovery)
+- consul (for service discovery and locking)
 - All in clusters running at least 3 nodes
 - Very interesting (i.E. challenging) to scale